Home » Key takeaways from the latest profit warnings report

 Unlike other areas of the economy, construction is often disproportionately impacted by cost increases, usually due to fluctuations in demand uncertainty and materials prices.

-EY’s latest Restructuring Pulse Survey(2), which draws insights from more than 200 workout banking professionals (who support firms experiencing financial difficulties) across 25 countries including the UK, showed that construction continues to face significant headwinds.
-Economic uncertainty, labour shortages and lingering cost pressures were all cited as key factors.
+EY-Parthenon’s latest Restructuring Pulse Survey(2), which drew insights from nearly 200 workout banking professionals (who support firms experiencing financial difficulties) across 33 European countries including the UK, reiterated construction’s vulnerability to economic and geopolitical shocks.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.